 Strategy #1 – Identify Dead Businesses

-We have touched on this before, but re-kindling “dead” pages is worth mentioning again, because it is a very lucrative white-hat strategy.
+We have touched on this before, but re-kindling “dead” pages is worth mentioning again, because it is a very lucrative white hat link building strategy.
 What does it involve?
 A few simple steps, really.
+Start with a local business and then extend your area of interest.

 You need to identify a business that had an active page at some point but has since gone under.